George Raymond Jr.: Mississippi burning trial

 The Mississippi burning trial involved the 1964 murders of Chaney, Goodman, and Schwerner, three political activists during the American Civil Rights Movement.
 The murders of James Chaney, a 21-year-old black man from Meridian, Mississippi; Andrew Goodman, a 20-year-old Jewish anthropology student from New York City; and Michael Schwerner, a 24-year-old Jewish CORE organizer and former social worker also from New York, symbolized the risks of participating in the Civil Rights Movement in the South during what became known as "Freedom Summer", dedicated to voter registration.

-A widespread belief exists that George Raymond was the target that day.
+A widespread belief exists that Raymond was the target that day.
 Mississippi burning trial testimonies state that the station wagon that Schwerner, Goodman and Chaney were murdered in belonged to Raymond.
 It was planned that Raymond drive that day but last minute changes occurred.
 Schwerner, Goodman and Chaney may have been casualties.

 Meredith Mississippi march

-George Raymond Jr. participated in the Meredith Mississippi march near the town of Canton in June 1966.
+Raymond participated in the Meredith Mississippi march near the town of Canton in June 1966.
 The march began with civil rights campaigner James Meredith setting out to walk from Memphis, Tennessee, to Jackson, Mississippi, in order to encourage African Americans along the way to register and vote.
 After Meredith was shot and wounded, other civil rights campaigners continued the march in his name.

 Mississippi blues

 The Club Desire, founded by Clarence Chinn (1906–1995), was one of Mississippi's premier blues and rhythm & blues nightclubs from the late 1940s through the early 1960s.
 Owner Clarence Chinn presented the top national acts, including B. B. King, Bobby Blue Bland, Little Junior Parker, James Brown, Ivory Joe Hunter, Big Joe Turner, Hank Ballard & The Midnighters, and the Platters.
 In the 1960s, the club also served as an important meeting place for civil rights workers.

-After Chinn decided to focus his energy on real estate and housing, George Raymond was one of New Club Desire operators.
+After Chinn decided to focus his energy on real estate and housing, Raymond was one of New Club Desire operators.
 Raymond and C. O. Chinn (brother to Clarence Chinn) were Canton's leading civil rights activists in the 1960s.
 In addition to spreading the popularity of the Blues music, New Club Desire was used for meetings of civic, social, and civil rights organizations.
 The club closed in the 1970s.

 Raymond died in 1973 from a heart attack, at the age of thirty.
-It is thought that the subject's health was impacted by the dangers and trauma of his earlier activism.
+It is thought that his health was impacted by the dangers and trauma of his earlier activism.